-8 of the best pick your own fruit farms in and around Hertfordshire
+8 farms to pick your own fruit in Hertfordshire

 From strawberries and raspberries to gooseberries and blackcurrants, there is an abundance of fruit available for picking in Hertfordshire.
 We have selected eight ‘PYO’ places to spend an afternoon in the county